Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • taking medications containing hormones or anabolic steroids for a long time;

-A crack occurs as a result of direct mechanical action, in which the strength of the bone tissue does not allow it to withstand the load force.
+A crack occurs due to direct mechanical impact, in which the strength of the bone tissue does not allow it to withstand the force of the load.
 However, the supporting function of the bone is preserved.
-Specialists distinguish single and multiple cracks, which can be located in one part of the skeleton or along the axial line of the bone, the so-called linear, oblique or spiral.
+Experts distinguish single and multiple cracks, which can be located in one area of the skeleton or along the axial line of the bone, the so-called linear, oblique or spiral.

 Symptoms and diagnosis

-If we consider the symptoms or signs of a pathological condition, then experts identify the main ones:
+If we consider the symptoms or signs of a pathological condition, experts identify the main ones:

 1. 1.
-Severe pain at the site of damage, which increases with movement or attempted palpation.
-At rest, the pain in the damaged area is dull or muffled, pulsating or tingling.
-In the event of cracks in the ribs, each breath for the patient can be very painful.
-That is why experts advise with such an injury to breathe shallowly.
-Pain occurs due to the fact that the periosteal tissue is damaged, which contains a lot of receptors, which send the corresponding signals to the brain.
+Severe pain at the site of injury, which increases with movement or attempted palpation.
+At rest, the pain in the damaged area is dull or muffled, throbbing or tingling.
+If cracks appear on the ribs, each breath for the patient can be very painful.
+That is why experts advise breathing shallowly in case of such an injury.
+Pain occurs due to damage to the periosteal tissue, which contains a lot of receptors that send corresponding signals to the brain.

 2. 2.
-Swelling of tissues at the site of damage, which can increase very quickly and disappear no earlier than in a day.
+Swelling of tissues at the site of injury, which can increase very quickly and disappear no earlier than in a day.

 3. 3.
 Hematoma, which can affect fairly large areas.
 It should be noted that swelling and hemorrhage appear mainly with bone fractures.